 Can Laser Eye Surgery Improve Your Golf Game?

-Testimonials from some of the world’s leading golfers such as Tiger Woods, Lee Westwood, Padraig Harrington, Retief Goosen and others, suggests that Laser Eye Surgery can be an ideal cure, giving real improvements to one’s golf game.
-Dramatic differences were exhibited on the greens, giving the ability to read the grain of the putting surface and being able to putt nicely having tear-free eyes whilst settling over the ball.
-Read more about the world of golfing and eyesight.
+Testimonials from some of the world’s leading golfers such as Tiger Woods, Lee Westwood, Padraig Harrington, Retief Goosen and others, suggest that Laser Eye Surgery can be an ideal cure, giving real improvements to one’s golf game.
+Dramatic differences were exhibited on the greens, giving the ability to read the grain of the putting surface and being able to putt more successfully.
+Read more about golfing and Laser Eye Surgery.